rudzen/ChessLib/README.md

 ## Features

  * Complete move generation with legality check.
- * Custom compact types for Bitboard, Square, Piece, Move (a single int) and Player with tons of operators and helper functionality.
+ * Custom compact and very efficient types for Bitboard, Square, Piece, Move (a single int) and Player with tons of operators and helper functionality.
  * 100% Bitboard support with piece attacks for all types, including lots of helper functions.
  * Lots of pre-calculated bitboard arrays to aid in the creation of an evaluation functionality.
  * FEN handling with optional legality check.